 Kidtime, on the other hand, is built to improve communication before it gets to the point of needing legal intervention.
 While its messages are still documented, the interface is designed to feel less adversarial and more collaborative.
 It centralizes conversations to keep them focused on the child, not on winning an argument.

 Ultimately, the best app is the one that fits your specific dynamic.
-If you need a simple, free tool for basic organization, AppClose is a solid starting point.
-For those entangled in high-conflict legal proceedings, the robust, court-centric features of OurFamilyWizard or TalkingParents are indispensable.
-But for the majority of co-parents who fall somewhere in the middle—needing structure but still striving for collaboration—Kidtime offers a uniquely powerful and insightful solution.
+If you're entangled in high-conflict legal proceedings, the robust, court-centric features of OurFamilyWizard or TalkingParents are worth the price tag.
+AppClose still works for very low-conflict pairs who only need basic coordination.
+But for the majority of co-parents who fall somewhere in the middle—needing structure but still striving for collaboration—Kidtime offers a uniquely powerful and insightful solution, and the free tier means you can try it without committing.

 When you're trying to co-parent with someone you're in high conflict with, every interaction feels like walking on eggshells.
 Simple text messages or emails can quickly spiral into arguments, full of misinterpretations and blame.
 In these intense situations, the right app isn't just a nice-to-have; it's an essential tool for bringing down the temperature and keeping everyone accountable.